jfrimmel/talks-and-sources/README.md

 The target audience is basically everyone with interests like myself, i.e. the topics in this list include Rust, C, C++, some Java and other programming languages as well as architecture-talks on x86, ARM, GPUs, etc.
 There are design patterns and other design and infrastructure topics as well.

+## Contribution
+Feel free to open a PR or issue with links to other talks and papers.
+I will view them and possibly include them in this list, if I think, that this is a good fit.